 Note: Crispy pork belly can be found in any Chinese grocery store or butcher that sells barbecue meat.
 Prepared crispy pork belly from different stores contain varying amount of salt.
 Taste it before you proceed as you may find that you less fish sauce than the amount called for in this recipe.
 When in doubt, it's best to add less fish sauce than you think prudent as you can always add more.

-- 2 fresh bird's eye chilies, smashed (or cut into thin slices)
+2 fresh bird's eye chiles, smashed (or cut into thin slices)